lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Quast_instructions.md

 |-o|name of output folder
 |-R|Reference genome
 |-G|File with positions of genes in the reference (see manual)
-|-t|number of threads (cpu's) to use
+|-T|number of threads (cpu's) to use
 |sequences.fasta|one or more files with assembled sequences
 |-l| comma-separates list of names for the assemblies, e.g. "assembly 1", "assembly 2" (in the same order as the sequence files)
 |--scaffolds|input sequences are scaffolds, not contigs.
-They will be split at 10 N's or more to analyse contigs
+They will be split at 10 N's or more to analyse contigs ('broken' assembly)
 |--est-ref-size| estimated reference genome size (when not provided)

 See the manual for information on the output of Quast: